Ranjitha75388/projects/Signoz .md

   -  Logs

-  - Metrics (e.g., CPU, memory)
+  - Metrics

-  - Traces (e.g., request flow in microservices)
+  - Traces

 - It’s an alternative to tools like DataDog, New Relic.

 - SigNoz collects data using **OpenTelemetry (OTel**) and stores it in **ClickHouse**, a high-performance columnar database.
 We interact with it via a modern UI that offers dashboards, queries, and alerting.

-- SigNoz in two ways:
+- Use SigNoz in two ways:

   - Cloud	Hosted -By SigNoz team.
   -  Self-hosted - We can install on our server